haberdashPI/vscode-modal-keys/docs/doc_index.md

 #### Touching/Untouching a document

-To register a change to the document you can call `modalkeys.touchDoucment`, and to ignore the last change you can cal `modalkeys.untouchDocument`.
+To register a change to the document you can call `modalkeys.touchDoucment`, and to ignore the last change you can call `modalkeys.untouchDocument`.
 This can be useful for changing the behavior of `repeatLastChange`.
 For example, you might want to treat a command that commits a range of the document to version control, or sends text to a REPL as a change (that can be repeated with `repeatLastCahnge`).

 ### Repeat Last Used Selection